 - · Clear out any debris from the machine. - Wash the machine then operate it for few minutes to dry out the moisture from the inside. - Thoroughly inspect the chipper.
 Check condition of the drive belt and pulley.
 Replace or repair worn or damaged parts. - Store the unit in an area away from human activity.
 Do not let children play on or around the stored machine. - Store the unit in a dry, level area.
 Support the frame with wood blocking if required. - Turn fuel valve off. - If storing for long periods, add fuel stabilizer to the fuel tank.
 Run the engine for 2-3 minutes so the stabilizer gets into the fuel system.
-Consult the engine owner's manual for specific information relating to engine storage. - If the chipper cannot be stored inside, cover it with a water proof tarp.
+Consult the engine owner's manual for specific information relating to engine storage. - Remove the battery and store it in a cool, dry area on wooden blocks or a wooden pallet.
+Connect it to a battery maintainer. - If the chipper cannot be stored inside, cover it with a water proof tarp.